Market Analysis - Parasitology 2019

 Two hundred and eighteen antimalarial drugs were in circulation in Kenya in 2002.
 These included 65 "sulfur"-pyrimethamine (sulfadoxine-pyrimethamine and sulfalene-pyrimethamine (SP), the first-line recommended drug in 2002) and 33 amodiaquine (AQ, the second-line recommended drug) preparations.
 Only half of SP and AQ products were registered with the Pharmacy and Poisons Board.
 Of SP and AQ brands at district level, 40% and 44% were officially within legal registration requirements.
 29% of retailers at district level stocked SP and 95% stocked AQ.
 The retail price of adult doses of SP and AQ were on average 0.38 and 0.76 US dollars, 100% and 347% higher than trade prices from manufacturers and importers.
 Artemether-lumefantrine, the newly announced first-line recommended antimalarial drug in 2004, was found in less than 1% of all retail outlets at a median cost of 7.6 US dollars.

-Conference Series LLC LTD invites all the participants from all over the world to attend '5th International Conference on Parasitology & Microbiology' during July 12-13, 2018 in Paris, France which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
+Conference Series LLC LTD invites all the participants from all over the world to attend '6th International Conference on Parasitology & Microbiology' during July 29-30, 2019 in Amsterdam, Netherlands which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.

 Why to attend??

 With members from around the world focused on learning about parasitology and its advances; this is your best opportunity to reach the largest assemblage of participants from the parasitology community.
 Conduct presentations, distribute information, meet with current and potential scientists, make a splash with new drug developments, and receive name recognition at this 2-day event.
 World-renowned speakers, the most recent techniques, developments, and the newest updates in Parasitology are hallmarks of this conference.